PoCInnovation/Workshops/software/1.React/README.md

 ### Todo List

 `components` are the core of React.
 They represent a single element in a web page, like a `text` box, a `button`, a `div` etc. All combined together, they create a fully working web page.
-Those components are re-usable,  they avoid pasting the same line of code multiple times.
+These components are re-usable, they prevent you from code duplication.

 You will learn how to create one right now in the first step!

 > In this workshop, you are not allowed to use JavaScript classes, you must use `Functional Components`.
-[Here](https://medium.com/@Zwenza/functional-vs-class-components-in-react-231e3fbd7108) is a little explanation of the differences
+[Here](https://medium.com/@Zwenza/functional-vs-class-components-in-react-231e3fbd7108) is a little explanation of the differences.

 ## Step 1: `Task` component

 In `src/App.js`, create a component that will display the task description, which is just a string.

 This component represents one single task in your todolist.
 The `description` must be received as parameter from the [props](https://fr.reactjs.org/docs/components-and-props.html).
 It will look something like this, you just have to complete what the component returns.

 ```jsx
 function task(props) {